meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 # Self-intro

-It is said: &ldquo;Do not present secondary reasons to choose a diet as though they were the primary ones.&rdquo; <https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes>

-So what&rsquo;s my primary reason for believing in Paleo?
+It is said: &ldquo;[do not present secondary reasons to choose a diet as though they were the primary ones](https://www.greaterwrong.com/posts/bujD9zhcb9Apii5J2/dietary-debates-among-the-fruit-gnomes)&rdquo;.
+So what&rsquo;s my primary reason for agreeing with the broad strokes of Paleo/Keto?

+## Past me (2013)

-It&rsquo;s not that I like the taste of meat and can&rsquo;t bear to let go.
-Back in 2013 when I decided to lose weight, I was ready to go all vegan or even eat nothing but broccoli if that&rsquo;s what it took.
+It&rsquo;s not that I can&rsquo;t bear to let go of the taste of meat.
+Back in 2013 when I decided to lose weight, I was ready to go animal-free or even eat nothing but broccoli for a year if that&rsquo;s what it took.
 So I read up on necessary nutrients, all the vitamins, minerals and their different forms, to make sure I got enough.

-If anything, I&rsquo;m biased in favour of bread and beer, because I like the stuff so much.
+I&rsquo;m biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
-I enjoy tofu, tempeh, seitan.
-I genuinely think quorn nuggets beat chicken nuggets.
-I enjoy legumes.
-And I don&rsquo;t want to be an iconoclast, not in terms of diet.
-I&rsquo;d much rather mesh easily with other people&rsquo;s diets for social reasons.
+I enjoy tofu, tempeh, seitan and legumes.
+I think quorn nuggets beat chicken nuggets.

 I read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
-How to find vitamin K1 and K2 in a vegan diet.
+How to find vitamin K1 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
 Anyway I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

-I should admit though, back then I did want to be an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
-Now I use the experience of &ldquo;knowing the secret of keto&rdquo; as a reference point for what it must be like to be in a cult, and it&rsquo;s super useful.
-I must have been inundated enough with the traditional values of skepticism, because keto is what birthed my interest in statistics, so I could read the darn papers everyone was citing and make sense of them for myself (which I haven&rsquo;t gotten around to).
+I should admit that back then I wanted to be an iconoclast, to hold the secret that society at large doesn&rsquo;t know.
+Now I use the experience of &ldquo;knowing the secret of keto&rdquo; as a reference point for what it must be like to be in a cult, and it&rsquo;s useful.
+I must have been inundated enough with the traditional values of skepticism, because keto is what birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself (which I still haven&rsquo;t gotten around to).

+## Current me (2022)

+Now I don&rsquo;t want to be an iconoclast, not in terms of nutrition science.
+I&rsquo;d rather my diet mesh easily with other people&rsquo;s diets for social reasons.

 Now my outlook on optimal nutrition is slightly different and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.

-If you optimize for specific nutrients you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it &#x2013; targeting the measure and not the underlying problem.
-In Kuhnian terms, the field of nutrition is still in a [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage.
-At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure (swap out the holistic framework for a different one when surprising evidence turns up).
-Be like astronomy, not astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t bother to maintain unfalsifiable claims if you can&rsquo;t causally tie them to a related falsifiable claim.
+If you optimize a diet for specific nutrients, you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
+In Kuhnian terms, the field of nutrition is still in a [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage as far as I can tell.
+At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure.
+That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up.
+Be like astronomy, not astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain claims that you can&rsquo;t causally tie to a related falsifiable claim.

-2<a id="orgedabb33"></a>

-# Beliefs as of <span class="timestamp-wrapper"><span class="timestamp">[2021-04-16 Fri]</span></span>
+# Beliefs as of <span class="timestamp-wrapper"><span class="timestamp">[2022-01-11 Tue]</span></span>

-Okay, I want to be critiqued (by myself and others) on my nutrition world-view, so here&rsquo;s a bunch of claims I currently believe.
-I tried to make them concrete, if not falsifiable.
-Maybe I&rsquo;ll look back on this first version and feel super embarrassed at some point, but that&rsquo;s a good thing.
+Okay, I want to be critiqued (by myself and others) on my nutrition world-view, so here&rsquo;s a bunch of claims I currently believe, in no particular order.
+I tried to make them concrete.
+Maybe I&rsquo;ll look back on this first version and be embarrassed at some point, but that&rsquo;s a good thing.

 Nutrition-related assertions I&rsquo;m fairly confident of (let&rsquo;s call them beliefs)

--   It&rsquo;s hard to get nutrient overload from meat (barring a long period of only muscle meat)
+-   It&rsquo;s hard to get nutrient overload from meat (barring a long period of eating only muscle meat)
 -   Vitamin C deficiency can only occur if you have significant carb sources
 -   Vitamin K2 deficiency makes teeth transparent & brittle
--   Bone broth can elevate plasma D3 (vitamin D level in blood) despite not containing D3 itself
+-   Including bone broth in diet can elevate vitamin D levels despite not containing D itself
 -   Vitamin D supplementation generally helps short-term (but should not be sustained)
 -   Vitamin D supplementation is harmful if hanging out in the sun would *not* increase it (something else the bottleneck)
+    -   Clarification: suppose you take a person with low D levels, tell them to go out in the sun for two hours a day, and test them a few weeks later.
+Many people will show a much higher level of vit D, but some people will not have shown any increase.
+For these people, it&rsquo;s a bad idea to force it up with supplements, as there&rsquo;s a reason the body chose not to produce D.
 -   The immune system works better in a fasted state
 -   Staying in a ketotic metabolism for 300+ days a year will lengthen an average young adult&rsquo;s lifespan by 5-20 years and healthspan more than proportionately
--   When giving an OGTT to a ketotic person causes a hyperinsulinemic response (like a diabetic), it does not indicate a chronic problem: letting them acclimate to carbs for a day first will ensure a normal response to OGTT.
+-   When giving an OGTT to a ketotic person causes a hyperinsulinemic response (i.e. they react like a diabetic), it does not indicate a chronic problem: letting them acclimate to carbs for a day first will ensure a normal response to OGTT.
-    -   Clarification: The above is true for non-diabetics.
+    -   Specification: The above is true for patients that do not already have diabetes.
 Also, a ketogenic diet will never cause diabetes.
 -   A large portion (5-50%) of the Nordic population cannot meet their omega-3 need just with off-the-shelf omega-3 capsules, without resorting to such quantities that cause obvious adverse reactions due to other things in these capsules.
 -   Fasting and IF lower the &ldquo;bodyweight set-point&rdquo;
 -   Who does not eat liver should eat plenty of beans